kamranayub/dotposthog/docs/OrganizationsApi.md

 <a id="pipelinetransformationsrepositoryretrieve"></a>
 # **PipelineTransformationsRepositoryRetrieve**
-> Plugin PipelineTransformationsRepositoryRetrieve (string parentLookupOrganizationId)
+> PostHogPlugin PipelineTransformationsRepositoryRetrieve (string parentLookupOrganizationId)